Twinkle, twinkle fading stars: Hiding in our brighter skies

 Kyba and his colleagues gave this example: A child is born where 250 stars are visible on a clear night.
 By the time that child turns 18, only 100 stars are still visible.

-“This is real pollution, affecting people and wildlife,” said Kyba, who said he hoped that policymakers would do more to curb light pollution.
+"This is real pollution, affecting people and wildlife," said Kyba, who said he hoped that policymakers would do more to control light pollution.
 Some localities have set limits.

 The study data from amateur stargazers in the nonprofit Globe at Night project was collected in a similar fashion.
 Volunteers look for the constellation Orion — remember the three stars of his belt — and match what they see in the night sky to a series of charts showing an increasing number of surrounding stars.